| The SA 330 was developed in the 1960’s

 and provision for four 68mm rocket pods or antitank missiles

 and air-to-air missiles.
+During this development

 the need for a more powerful engine became apparent.
 In early